tobyweston/blog/source/_posts/2012-08-13-oauth-and-http-part-iii.md

 I think it's trying to say that your application isn't allowed to request a new access token whilst one is already valid.

+## Refreshing the Access Token

+I haven't had a go at refreshing the token yet but will post here when I do.